SixArm/ui-ux-design-guide/topics/accessibility/index.md

 Ensuring accessibility requires following established guidelines, such as the Web Content Accessibility Guidelines (WCAG), and conducting accessibility testing and audits.

-Key aspects…
+**Key aspects**:

-Perceivability: Ensure that information can be perceived through multiple senses.
+* **Perceivability**: Ensure that information can be perceived through multiple senses.
 For example, provide alternative text for images, captions for videos, clear and readable text, and color contrast.

-Operability: Ensure that user interfaces can be operated by individuals with different abilities.
+* **Operability**: Ensure that user interfaces can be operated by individuals with different abilities.
 For example, provide for keyboard-only access, screen readers, ARIA attributes, or assistive technologies.

-Understandability: Ensure that content and functionality are presented in a clear and understandable manner.
+* **Understandability**: Ensure that content and functionality are presented in a clear and understandable manner.
 For example, use plain language, logical organization, and provide assistance to guide users.

-Robustness: Ensure that system can be interpreted and accessed by a wide range of assistive technologies, devices, and platforms.
+* **Robustness**: Ensure that system can be interpreted and accessed by a wide range of assistive technologies, devices, and platforms.
 Adhere to web standards, such as WCAG, alternate text attributes, and semantic markup.